Gallbladder Cancer: Stages

 What are the stages of bile duct cancer?

-Your oncologist assigns numerical values from 0 to 4 to your T, N, and M categories.
-They're then combined to determine your overall disease stage in a process called stage grouping.
-Stage is expressed in Roman numerals from I (the earliest) to IV (the most advanced).
+Once your T, N, and M categories have been determined, your doctor puts them together in a process called stage grouping.
+This is used to determine your overall cancer stage.
+Stage grouping is done with Roman numerals going from 0 (earliest stage) to IV (most advanced stage).
 The lower the number, the less the cancer has spread.
 The higher the number, the more the cancer has spread.

 Some doctors may also use other staging systems.
-One such system divides gallbladder cancer into 3 categories: localized, unresectable, and recurrent.
+One system put gallbladder cancer into 3 categories:

-Unresectable indicates that all the cancer cannot be removed during an operation.
-This is often because the cancer has spread to and invaded other tissues or organs around the gallbladder, such as the lymph nodes, liver, pancreas, or intestines.
+Unresectable.
+This means that not all the cancer can be removed with surgery.
+This is often because the cancer has spread to other tissues or organs around the gallbladder.
+These may include the lymph nodes, liver, pancreas, or intestines.